UniversalDependencies/docs/_it/dep/expl-impers.md

 expl:impers(prevede, Si)
 ~~~

-If there's a clitic in a construction with a modal or an auxiliary verb, than generally it is an impersonal construction.
+If there's a clitic in a construction with a modal or an auxiliary verb, then generally it is an impersonal construction.

 ~~~ sdparse
 Si può procedere a sequestro .